-What is pass-through withholding?
+What is pass-through withholding and PTE tax credit?

 A pass-through entity is any entity treated as a partnership, subchapter S corporation, or trust for federal income tax purposes.

 Pass-through entity income is the income that any partnership, subchapter S corporation, or trust passes through to its partners, shareholders, or beneficiaries.